Reverse T3 is often called the ‘hibernation hormone’ as too much of this thyroid hormone triggers a range of hypothyroid symptoms.

 Should You Test Reverse T3?

 YES!
-Testing this thyroid hormone is essential to effectively diagnose, and manage a thyroid disorder.
+Running this lab test is essential to effectively diagnose, and manage a thyroid disorder.

-As mentioned above, there’s a specific test that measures the amount of reverse T3 in circulation.
-I believe testing reverse T3 is critical to diagnosing a thyroid disorder.
+As mentioned above, the reverse T3 (RT3) test measures the amount of reverse T3 in circulation.
+It’s critical to understanding a hypothyroid disoroder.
 It’s the reason it’s one of the top 5 thyroid blood tests that you should get done.

 There’s no doubt comprehensive testing eliminates guesswork, and provides invaluable insights into WHY you don’t feel right.